-Geeks vs. Geeks invites professional engineers, college roboticists, high school robotics teams and other geeks to modify electric, toy cars so that little kids with mobility challenges can play with others and explore their environment on their own.
-When you get involved in Geeks vs. Geeks, you’re signing up for more than a friendly (beat your competitions’ pants off) competition.
+Geeks for Kids invites professional engineers, college roboticists, high school robotics teams and other geeks to modify electric, toy cars so that little kids with mobility challenges can play with others and explore their environment on their own.
+When you get involved in Geeks for Kids, you’re signing up for more than a friendly (beat your competitions’ pants off) competition.
 You are signing up to empower kids with mobility limitations to move, play and explore independently – perhaps for the first time in their lives.
 And, in the process, you build cool cars, enrich your resume and build your team.
 It’s a win-win for all involved.

 Over 500,000 American kids under the age of five have mobility issues, and few have access to devices that give them free movement.
 Most insurance programs only provide electric wheelchairs for kids who are five years old and up, and few parents can afford them.
 Electric wheelchairs cost approximately $17,000 each.
 This lack of independent movement severely limits younger kids’ interactions with their environment and with other kids.

-Geeks vs. Geeks changes the way these kids experience their world.
+Geeks for Kids changes the way these kids experience their world.
 We give the kids a chance to move about and explore freely – not experience life as passive observers from strollers and wheelchairs.
 It also gives these kids a vehicle that excites and engages their peers and encourages them to play together.

 Build Cool Cars

 In 2019, we built a dozen customized cars for kids with mobility challenges.
 This year, we hope to raise the funds and recruit pros to help us build up to 24 cars.